 The ONLY ways the shaft can lower launch angle, trajectory and spin is:

-i. if the shaft is either more stiff overall than the golfer’s previous/current shaft, OR,
+- If the shaft is either more stiff overall than the golfer’s previous/current shaft, or…

 Just because a shaft is said to be tip stiff will not reveal whether it is a lower spin shaft than what you play now.
 A shaft has to be more stiff overall and/or more tip stiff than what you play now to have any effect on lowering launch angle, trajectory and spin.